spring-attic/gs-gradle/README.md

 Find out what Gradle can do
 ------------------------------
-Now that Gradle is installed, kick the tires on it and see what it can do.
+Now that Gradle is installed, see what it can do.
 Before you even create a build.gradle file for the project, you can ask it what tasks are available:

 ```sh
 $ gradle tasks